bartvanhoey/FunctionalCSharp/README.md

 ## Why Functional Programming

 Biggest problem in software development is complexity.
 Complexity affects Development Speed, Number of Bugs, Agility, Maintainability, etc.
 The more complex the software, the more difficult it is to maintain.

 A developer team can only deal with a certain amount of complexity!
 If the complexity exceeds this limit, it will be difficult/impossible to maintain the software/to develop new features.
 Slows downs the development process or even introduces new bugs.

-Functional programming helps to reduce code complexity.
+FP can be seen as a collection of techniques that are based on 2 fundamental principles:

+* Functions are first-class citizens
+* In-place updates should be avoided

 ## Benefits of Functional Programming

+Functional programming helps to reduce code complexity and results in code that is more Predictable, Reliable and Maintainable and easier to test.
 FP is a powerful paradigm that can help you write code that is more concise, expressive, robust, more reliable, more maintainable, more testable and concurrency-friendly.

 If the only tool you have is a hammer, every problem looks like a nail. - Abraham Maslow Conversely, the more angles from which you can approach a problem, the more likely you are to find an optimal solution. - Alan Perlis

-FP can be seen as a collection of techniques that are based on 2 fundamental principles:
-* Functions are first-class citizens
-* In-place updates should be avoided

-Results in code that is more Predictable, Reliable and Maintainable and easier to test

 ### Taming Side effects

 ### Emphasis expressions

 ### Treating functions as data

 ## Honest vs Dishonest Functions

 * An honest function always does what its signature says, and given an input of the expected type, it yields an output of the expected type—no Exceptions, no nulls

 * a Dishonest function doesn't abide by its signature

 ## Difference between OO Programming and FP Programming

 OO makes code understandable by encapsulating moving parts.
 FP makes code understandable by minimizing moving parts. - Michael Feathers

 ## Imperative vs Functional (Declarative) programming

 ## Software rot

 Software rot, also known as bit rot, code rot, software erosion, software decay, or software entropy is either a slow deterioration of software quality over time or its diminishing responsiveness that will eventually lead to software becoming faulty, unusable, or in need of upgrade.
 This is not a physical phenomenon: the software does not actually decay, but rather suffers from a lack of being responsive and updated with respect to the changing environment in which it resides.
 (Wikipedia)

 ## Lambda operator => "goes to" operator

 (l, r) => l + r; // l and r go to an expression

 ## Immutability / Immutable types

 Inability to change data after it has been created.
 Once created, an immutable object cannot be modified later on.

 ## State

 Data that changes over time.
 An immutable class doesn't have any state.

 ## Purity/Pure functions // mathematical functions